FOLIO 03J · Mental health

 Mental health no-show: the highest rate of any segment.

-Mental health practices run 30 to 40 percent no-show on in-person visits, the highest of any healthcare segment.
-Telehealth cuts that to 12 to 18 percent.
-The post-pandemic shift to telehealth has been the single largest economic lever in behavioral health.
+Mental health practices run 30 to 40 percent no-show on in-person visits, the highest of any healthcare segment (Kruse et al 2018).
+Telehealth lowers no-show odds on average, but behavioral health is where that evidence is most mixed: some studies find a large drop, others find telehealth no-shows equal to or higher than in-person, especially where patients have limited digital access.
+The post-pandemic shift to telehealth has still been a major operational change in behavioral health.

 35%